Managing work at height permits digitally

 Employers must implement control measures based on the hierarchy of controls, which prioritises the most effective means of risk reduction.
 The hierarchy, in order of preference, is:

-- Elimination: Remove the hazard completely, if possible (e.g., performing the task at ground level).
+- Elimination: Remove the hazard completely, if possible (e.g., avoid working at height by performing the task at ground level).

 - Substitution: Replace the hazard with a less dangerous alternative (e.g., using a safer type of equipment).